OpenWaterFoundation/owf-lib-viz-highcharts-js/Timeseries/TS-Tool-line-symbology/README.md

 │   │   ├── example-streamflow.csv
 ```

-## Using an External .json File with external CSV file
+## Using an External .json File with External .csv file

 When loading data from TSTool as a CSV file, always use the `highcharts.chart` constructor in index.html.
-While the `highcharts.stockChart` option provides scaling functionality, it misrepresents data from TSTool at specific ranges and does not format the axis correctly.
-The stockChart elements, such as a navigator, can be accessed by including them within the constructor itself.
+The `highcharts.stockChart` option applies default configuration values that misrepresent data.
+The stockChart elements, such as a navigator, can be instead accessed by including them within the constructor itself.
 The data must also be loaded directly into the constructor instead of the .json configuration file.
-See the following example from index.html:
+See the following example from [index.html:](https://github.com/OpenWaterFoundation/owf-lib-viz-highcharts-js/blob/master/Timeseries/TS-Tool-line-symbology/index.html)

 ```
 $.get('data-prep/example-streamflow.csv', function(csvData) {